 While it's your job as the marketer to try and get the word out to as many people as possible.

-But as this next generation of listeners flock more to streaming audio apps these days, we're starting to see more long-time radio advertisers follow suit.
+AM/FM radio has traditionally been one of the most effective channels for raising awareness, largely because it used to reach as much as 98% of all working-aged Americans.
+But as this next generation of listeners continue to flock more and more to streaming audio apps, we're actually beginning to see more and more long-time radio advertisers follow suit.

 Like South Bay Paints.
 Whose successful pivot to digital audio advertising is the subject of our story.

 South Bay Paints is a local chain of Benjamin Moore franchisees in Santa Clara County, California.
-They’ve been in operation for 31 years, and they've relied on radio as their go-to awareness channel for all of them.
+They’ve been in operation for 31 years and they've relied almost exclusively on radio as their go-to awareness channel for all of them.

 But, like most other things, that all changed in 2020.